 result(), the value of variable

-still remembered although we had already finished executing
+x was still remembered although we had already finished executing the

 Criteria for using Python Closures